Closest Pair Queries in Vertical Slabs and Tight Bounds on the Number of Possible Answers: Acknowledgements

-This research was partly conducted at the Eleventh Annual Workshop on Geometry and Graphs, held at the Bellairs Research Institute in Barbados, March 8--15, 2024.
+Research on this paper was conducted, in part, at the Eleventh Annual Workshop on Geometry and Graphs, held at the Bellairs Research Institute in Barbados, March 8--15, 2024.
 The authors are grateful to the organizers and to the participants of this workshop.
+The authors thank the anonymous referees for their detailed comments on a preliminary version of this paper.